Language of thought hypothesis: Reception

 Daniel Dennett accepts that homunculi may be explained by other homunculi and denies that this would yield an infinite regress of homunculi.
 Each explanatory homunculus is “stupider” or more basic than the homunculus it explains, but this regress is not infinite but bottoms out at a basic level that is so simple that it does not need interpretation.
 John Searle points out that it still follows that the bottom-level homunculi are manipulating some sorts of symbols.

 LOTH implies that the mind has some tacit knowledge of the logical rules of inference and the linguistic rules of syntax (sentence structure) and semantics (concept or word meaning).
 If LOTH cannot show that the mind knows that it is following the particular set of rules in question, then the mind is not computational because it is not governed by computational rules.
 Also, the apparent incompleteness of this set of rules in explaining behavior is pointed out.
 Many conscious beings behave in ways that are contrary to the rules of logic.
 Yet this irrational behavior is not accounted for by any rules, showing that there is at least some behavior that does not act by this set of rules.

 Another objection within representational theory of mind has to do with the relationship between propositional attitudes and representation.
 Dennett points out that a chess program can have the attitude of “wanting to get its queen out early,” without having representation or rule that explicitly states this.
 A multiplication program on a computer computes in the computer language of 1’s and 0’s, yielding representations that do not correspond with any propositional attitude.

 Susan Schneider has recently developed a version of LOT that departs from Fodor's approach in numerous ways.
 In her book, The Language of Thought: a New Philosophical Direction, Schneider argues that Fodor's pessimism about the success of cognitive science is misguided, and she outlines an approach to LOT that integrates LOT with neuroscience.
-She also stresses that LOT that is not wedded to the extreme view that all concepts are innate.
+She also stresses that LOT is not wedded to the extreme view that all concepts are innate.
 She fashions a new theory of mental symbols, and a related two-tiered theory of concepts, in which a concept's nature is determined by its LOT symbol type and its meaning.